Updated 11.06.2025

 You can find Statistics Finland’s cost estimates for cause of death data here: Pricing of research data and services (stat.fi)

-• If the permit is still being processed, the name of the organisation handling it and the date the process started
+• If the permit is still being processed: the name of the organisation handling it and the date the process started

-Do not attach external permits to your application.
-Findata will request them separately if needed.
+Do not attach permits to your application.

 Where can the data be analysed?

 Aggregated statistical data obtained via a data request can be analysed freely in line with the data utilisation plan.
+Individual-level data requiring a data permit must be analysed in a secure environment.

 As a rule, all individual-level data are disclosed to Findata’s secure processing environment, Kapseli.
 However, under the Act on the Openness of Government Activities, data may also be disclosed to other approved secure environments if necessary.